Christmas Bird Count

 In the SCVAS count, each of our four predefined count circles are divided into sectors by the count leader and teams are assigned to count birds in each sector.
 Counters with less experience are teamed with those more experienced.
 Even if beginning birders can't identify every bird, they provide important "extra eyes" in finding birds.
 A "countdown" dinner (donations to cover the food are gladly accepted!) is held on the evening of the count, where groups share their results and tell tales of the day.

-We would like to extend a special thank you to all of the count compilers and volunteers who participated in the 2016 Christmas Bird Count!
-We saw over 200 species and 218,508 individual birds across four count circles in Santa Clara County.
-The passion and dedication of our incredible volunteers makes this Audubon tradition possible every year, and we are grateful for your continued support.
-We hope to see you again next year!!
+We would like to extend a special thank you to all of the count compilers and volunteers who participated in the 2018 Christmas Bird Count.
+The passion and dedication of our incredible volunteers makes this Audubon tradition possible each year, and we are grateful for your continued support.
+Until next year - Happy Birding!

 Publication of Results